NashTech-Labs/Liquibase_integrated_with_SpringBoot/README.md

+## Liquibase_integrated_with_SpringBoot

-## Liquibase_integrated_with_SpringBootExample Liquibase integrated with Spring Boot
+Example Liquibase integrated with Spring Boot

 **This solution uses Spring Boot.**